slime-lol/hd-app/README.md

 # hd-app

 [Demo video](video.mp4)
-Note: I'm not the best UI designer, so I had to make an example for the UI 😥
+Note: I'm not the best UI designer, although the UI is the main selling point of this script 😥